§ 4901 Short title.

 (3) The time, place and manner of the sale or other disposition.
-The sale or other disposition shall take place not sooner than 30 days after the first publication.
+The sale or other disposition shall take place not sooner than 30 days after the first publication;

 (d) Any sale or other disposition of the personal property shall conform to the terms of the notification as provided for in this section.

 (e) Any sale or other disposition of the personal property shall be held at the self-service storage facility or at the nearest suitable place to where the personal property is held or stored.
 A public sale includes offering the property on a publically accessible website that regularly conducts online auction of personal property.
 Such sale shall be considered incidental to the self-storage business and no license shall be required.

-(f) Before any sale or other disposition of personal property pursuant to this section, the occupant may pay the amount necessary to satisfy the lien and the reasonable expenses incurred under this section and thereby redeem the personal property.
+(g) Before any sale or other disposition of personal property pursuant to this section, the occupant may pay the amount necessary to satisfy the lien and the reasonable expenses incurred under this section and thereby redeem the personal property.
 Upon receipt of such payment, the owner shall return the personal property and thereafter the owner shall have no liability to any person with respect to such personal property.

-(g) A purchaser in good faith of the personal property sold to satisfy a lien as provided for in § 4903 of this title takes the property free of any rights of persons against whom the lien was valid, despite noncompliance by the owner with the requirements of this section.
+(h) A purchaser in good faith of the personal property sold to satisfy a lien as provided for in § 4903 of this title takes the property free of any rights of persons against whom the lien was valid, despite noncompliance by the owner with the requirements of this section.

 § 4905 Construction of chapter.